Members Area

 • The researcher listed as the lead investigator on the AASP research grant proposal may only receive funding in that role once every 3 years.

-• Projects may be funded through one of the AASP grant mechanisms (Research, Collaborative Research, Community Outreach, Oglesby-Snyder).
-Each grant mechanism has its own process for submitting proposals.
+• Projects may be funded through one of the AASP grant mechanisms (Research, Collaborative Research, or Community Outreach).

 C. Application Procedure